 Technology is changing lives every day.
-It is allowing more and more people to work remotely, stay in contact with loved ones thousands of miles away, and enabling individuals with diversabilities (diverse abilities) to experience a stronger sense of inclusion and community.
+It is allowing more and more people to work remotely, stay in contact with loved ones thousands of miles away, and enabling people with disabilities to experience a stronger sense of inclusion and community.
 The technology we have today is likely only the tip of the iceberg.
 In fact, the future of accessibility and technology is incredibly bright.

 The Marriage of Accessibility and Technology

-Technology makes accessibility possible for thousands of people with diversabilities.
-It is what powers reader services, communication access real-time translation (CART), elevators, motorized wheelchairs, and dozens of other advancements that make life more manageable for people across the globe.
+Technology makes accessibility possible for thousands of people with disabilities.
+It is what powers communication access real-time translation (CART), elevators, motorized wheelchairs, and dozens of other advancements that make life more manageable for people across the globe.

 This kind of technology has come a long way in recent years.
 The Americans with Disabilities Act enacted in 1990 was really the beginning of making the world a more accessible place.
 Now, even inventions like the smartphone are making accessibility readily available with services including talk-to-text and large text options.